Resources for Your Videos:

 – Hyperlink if possible.
 Especially, if it will clear up confusion or gives more context.

 – Check for spelling and grammar.
-EDIT in layers.
+“Edit in layers.”

-– follow the feature writing 101 rules
+– follow the writing guidelines

 -use relevant, useful hyperlinks